slierp/Discrete-event-simulation-for-solar-cell-production/README.md

 <b>Using the program</b>

 On startup the program loads in a default production line that mimics a p-type monocrystalline silicon solar cell production line.
 In the left panel one can define and alter 'batch locations' (tools, buffers, sources or bins) and the way they are interconnected.
-On the right panel one can define and alter operators that take care of a certain set of connections.
+On the right panel one can define and alter operators that take care of a certain set of tool-to-tool connections.
 These connections are defined by the information in the left panel.

 In the toolbar one can load and save production line definitions, start and stop the simulation and set the simulation time limit.
 The text box below contains the output, which includes some standard information.
 The amount of information output from a particular tool or operator can be increased in the settings.